Are you searching for where to go apple picking in New Jersey?

 Bonacorsi Family Farm is at 1137 Croton Road in Flemington.

-- Season: Apple picking starts in late August and continues through the end of October 2021.
+- Season: Apple picking is available starting Fridays in min-September and continues until end of October or early November depending on supply.

 Melick’s Cider Mill & Orchard is located at 19 King Street in Oldwick.
 (908) 439-2318

-- Schedule: The pick your own fields are open 7 days a week from 9 AM to 6 PM, reservations are required
+- Schedule: The pick your own fields are open 7 days a week from 9 am to 6 pm.

 Phillips Farm is located at 290 Church Road in Milford.
 (908) 995-0022